 Companies today have extremely impersonal relationships with their customers.
 With the advent of the Internet, although people can now easily connect with other individuals located thousands of miles away, their interactions are disconnected and empty.

-According to a Microsoft survey conducted on media platforms, the average attention span of a customer has reached dangerously low levels in the recent years – almost 8 seconds before the individual is distracted by another stimulus.
-What this implies for a business is that if a person is not kept interested for those 8 seconds, then they are practically lost to them as a prospect, and a customer.
+According to a Microsoft survey conducted on media platforms, the average attention span of a customer has reached dangerously low levels in recent years – almost 8 seconds before the individual is distracted by another stimulus.
+What this implies for a business is that if a person is not kept interested in those 8 seconds, then they are practically lost to them as a prospect and a customer.

 Most businesses today try to tackle this issue by being where the customer is, giving them the opportunity to interact with their customers in a friendly and exciting environment, which in turn shapes the business image that is similar to their vision.
 One way of doing that is by realizing that people can now easily switch amongst different marketing channels with relative ease – everything from social media campaign banners to television ads to print media to outdoor billboards.

 Seamless integration of a business’ operations with every marketing channel allows them to always be in touch with their customer.
 Both offline and online campaigns – social, print and web campaigns – must be structured in a way that portrays a consistent business image or brand experience to the customers, keeping them aware about the offerings without being too intrusive or pushy.
 Exclusively targeting one marketing realm – either only-offline or only-online – significantly diminishes the effect of the message that is being sent to the customers, which may cause the business to lose visibility and make their prospective customers unreceptive.